Tangent Cone of Numerical Semigroup Rings of Embedding Dimension Three: When the Embedding Dimension

-If the 1-dimensional local ring $R$ is not associated to numerical semigroup, then theorem might still fail, even when it has embedding dimension 3.
+If the 1-dimensional local ring $R$ is not associated to any numerical semigroup, then the theorem might still fail, even when $R$ has embedding dimension 3.
 The prototype of the following example is due to Lance Bryant.